 The Company has a 27.5% participating interest in Block 2B offshore the Republic of South Africa, in a proven oil basin with an existing discovery.
-The block is operated by Azinam, which holds a 50% participating interest, with partners Panoro and Crown holding 12.5% and 10%, respectively.
+Block 2B is operated by a subsidiary of Eco, which acquired 100% of the shares of Azinam on March 28, 2022.
+Eco holds a 50% participating interest, Panoro holds a 12.5% participating interest with Crown indirectly holding the remaining 10%.

-Block 2B is located in the Orange Basin and covers 3,062 square kilometers off the west coast of South Africa approximately 300 kilometers north of Cape Town with water depths ranging from 50 to 200 meters.
+Block 2B is located in the Orange Basin offshore South Africa.
+The block covers 3,062 square kilometers off the west coast of South Africa approximately 300 kilometers north of Cape Town with water depths ranging from 50 to 200 meters.
 Over the main area of interest in the block, the A-J rift graben, water depth ranges from approximately 140 meters to 160 meters.
 Oil was discovered and tested by Soekor in the A-J1 borehole drilled in 1988.